damianfral/blog/posts/2013-09-25-noise-reduction-hdr-fusion-bayer-domain.rst

 This little application takes some RAW files, 2 or more, as input and returns a HDR TIFF image.

+RAWs I've used to get the images showed in this post belongs to `The HDR Book: Unlocking the Pros Hottest Post-Processing Techniques <http://kelbytraining.com/product/the-hdr-book-unlocking-the-pros-hottest-post-processing-techniques-2/>`__ (I haven't read it).

 Noise measurement
 -----------------